vexyenv/vexyenv/README.md

 ## 🧭 About Me

-I'm constantly learning new languages with passion for problem-solving and building meaningful projects.
+Constantly learning new technologies with passion for problem-solving and building meaningful projects.
 Currently, I'm focusing on:

 - Mastering Python and Java
 - Exploring core concepts of Python and Java